 With the Soviets getting hit hard the inevitable atrocities started to occur and there were frozen corpses littering the country.
 Something had to give.
 Finland opted for peace in 1940 gave up 11 percent of its country and in theory things should have stayed that way.

+Finland thus saw their own land-grab opportunity and decided to cozy up with Nazi Germany.
 It should though be noted that they were not very Nazi and merely were n an my enemies enemy is my friend situation.
 The Finns nipped in, got their land back while the Soviets were busy and everything went back to normal, well not so much.

 Finnish Residence and Aimo Koivunen